British Columbia’s marine life is amazingly rich. In fact, most of BC’s overall biodiversity occurs in the ocean.

 National Marine Conservation Area in Southern Georgia Strait

-Since 2003, Parks Canada has been conducting a feasibility study to create a National Marine Conservation Area (NMCA) in the southern Strait of Georgia.
-NMCAs are a form of protection under the National Marine Conservation Areas Act, which was passed in 2002.
+Since 2003, Parks Canada has been conducting a feasibility study to create a National Marine Conservation Area Reserve (NMCAR) in the southern Strait of Georgia.
+NMCARs are a form of protection under the National Marine Conservation Areas Act, which was passed in 2002.
 The Act is intended to protect marine wildlife and habitat by establishing large zoned ocean areas, managed for multiple uses but protected with environmental objectives.

-The most stringent protections offered by an NMCA might include no-fishing and/or no-trespass zones, while in other areas only the extraction of non-renewable resources might be prohibited while other activities continue as usual.
+The most stringent protections offered by an NMCAR might include no-fishing and/or no-trespass zones, while in other areas only the extraction of non-renewable resources might be prohibited while other activities continue as usual.

 Parks Canada intends to create one NMCA in each of the 29 marine regions that make up Canada’s three oceans but to date only 4 exist.

-The feasibility study for the southern Strait of Georgia is exploring how to zone some of Canada’s most heavily used marine areas for different levels of protection, along with management strategies for protecting species at risk, such as the Southern Resident orcas, and special habitats, such as Saanich Inlet’s glass sponges.
+The feasibility study for the southern Strait of Georgia initially explored how to zone some of Canada’s most heavily used marine areas for different levels of protection, along with management strategies for protecting species at risk, such as the Southern Resident orcas, and special habitats, such as Saanich Inlet’s glass sponges.

 - Read more about Rockfish Conservation Areas